-- 2.2.1 Crystallization- Crystallization is by vapor diffusion in the sitting-drop format.
-To set up crystallization droplets, 15 $\mu$ l of concentrated protein in the above buffer is mixed with an equal volume of precipitant containing 0.1 M HEPES pH 7.5, 5% isopropanol, 100 g/l PEG 3350, 3 mM NaN3, and various additives, for example 1.3 mM MgCl2, 1.6 mM MnCl2, and 15 ml/L PEG-400 (final concentrations) in the case of most crystals reported here.
+2.2.1 Crystallization- is by vapor diffusion in the sitting-drop format.
+To set up crystallization droplets, $15 \,\mu$ l of concentrated protein in the above buffer is mixed with an equal volume of precipitant containing 0.1 M HEPES pH 7.5, 5% isopropanol, 100 g/l PEG 3350, 3 mM NaN3, and various additives, for example 1.3 mM MgCl2, 1.6 mM MnCl2, and 15 ml/L PEG-400 (final concentrations) in the case of most crystals reported here.
 These are added from concentrated solutions to avoid excessive dilution.
 The sitting droplets are equilibrated against reservoirs containing the precipitant alone.
-The droplets are set up at room temperature and incubated at 4 $^{\circ}$ C. - 2.2.2 Co-crystallization- For co-crystallization with tight-binding inhibitors, water-soluble compounds are added in 2-fold molar excess from a concentrated stock solution before mixing with precipitants.
+The droplets are set up at room temperature and incubated at 4°C.

+2.2.2 Co-crystallization- For co-crystallization with tight-binding inhibitors, water-soluble compounds are added in 2-fold molar excess from a concentrated stock solution before mixing with precipitants.
 Alcohol-soluble compounds are added from ethanolic stock solution before the last concentration step to avoid excessive alcohol concentrations.
-Compounds that have been successfully cocrystallized and for which diffraction data (2.2 to 2.5 Å) has been collected include oxaloacetate, malonate, 3-nitropropionic acid, 2-thenoyltrifluoroacetone, heptyl-hydroxy-quinoline-N-oxide, carboxin, and oxycarboxin.
+Compounds that have been successfully co-crystallized and for which diffraction data (2.2 to 2.5 Å) has been collected include oxaloacetate, malonate, 3-nitropropionic acid, 2-thenoyltrifluoroacetone, heptyl-hydroxy-quinoline-N-oxide, carboxin, and oxycarboxin.
 Crystals were also obtained with 1,2-dinitrobenzene, but diffracted to only 3.0 Å.

-- 2.2.3.
+2.2.3.
 Cryoprotection- While this is still being optimized, a suitable cryoprotectant can be made by mixing one volume of the precipitant with 2/3 volume of 50% glycerol.
-The crystal is transferred for a few seconds each to a 50:50 mixture of the mother liquor with this cryoprotectant, then to the cryoprotectant alone, followed by immediate freezing.
-This prevents ice formation and results in useable diffraction, with mosaicity sometimes as low as 0.4°. - 2.3.
+Transfers for a few seconds each to a 50:50 mixture of the mother liquor with this cryoprotectant, then to the cryoprotectant alone, followed by immediate freezing, prevents ice formation and results in useable diffraction, with mosaicity sometimes as low as 0.4°.

+2.3.
 Data collection and Processing- Diffraction data were collected at various protein crystallography beamlines at the ALS and SSRL.
-Data were processed using DENZO and reduced with SCALEPACK (Otwinowski and Minor 1997).
-The combination of relatively high mosaicity after freezing, a moderately long cell axis ( $\mathbf{c} \sim 290 \text{ Å}$ ), and a tendency of the crystals to orient in the loop with the $\mathbf{c}$ axis perpendicular to the spindle can lead to problems with spot overlap which need to be taken into consideration when attempting to collect and process high resolution data.
+Data was processed using DENZO and reduced with SCALEPACK (Otwinowski and Minor 1997).
+The combination of relatively high mosaicity after freezing, a moderately long cell axis ($\mathbf{c} \sim 290$ Å), and a tendency of the crystals to orient in the loop with the \mathbf{c} axis perpendicular to the spindle can lead to problems with spot overlap when attempting to collect and process high resolution data.
+Measures being taken to alleviate this problem will be described below in the Results and Discussion section 3.5.